Classification with Asymmetric Label Noise: Consistency and Maximal Denoising: Introduction

 \section{Introduction}

 In binary classification, one observes multiple realizations of two different classes,

-where $P_0$ and $P_1$, the class-conditional distributions, are probability distributions on a measurable space $(\sX, \mathfrak{S})$.
-The feature vector $X_i^y \in \sX$ denotes the $i$-th realization from class $y \in \{0,1\}$.
+where $P_0$ and $P_1$, the class-conditional distributions, are probability distributions on a Borel space $(\sX, \mathfrak{S})$.
+The feature vector $X_y^i \in \sX$ denotes the $i$-th realization from class $y \in \{0,1\}$.
 The general goal is to construct a classifier from this data.

 There are several kinds of noise that can affect a classification problem.
-A first type of noise occurs when $P_0$ and $P_1$ have overlapping support, meaning that the label is not a deterministic function of the feature vector.
+A first type of noise occurs when $P_0$ and $P_1$ have overlapping supports, meaning that the label is not a deterministic function of the feature vector.
 In this situation, even an optimal classifier makes mistakes.
 In this work, we consider a second type of noise, {\em label noise}, that can occur {\em in addition to} the first type of noise.
 With label noise, some of the labels of the training examples are corrupted.
-We focus in particular on random label noise, as opposed to feature-dependent or adversarial label noise.
+We focus in particular on {\em random} label noise, as opposed to feature-dependent or adversarial label noise.

 To model label noise, we represent the training data via contamination models: